Table of Contents

 Current Transformer (CT)

-3. T-Meter Panel and DIN Rail Enclosure
+3. T-Metering Panel and DIN Rail Enclosure

-DIN rail enclosure on T mounting plate (H: 36cm, W: 21cm)
+DIN rail enclosure on T mounting plate (H: 36cm, L: 21cm)

 4. Installation and Configuration